joseasoler/fractalization/README.md

 **Output:** Converts the number of iterations obtained in the previous step to the desired output format, which could be an RGBA pixel, ASCII...

-Fractalization allows to implement and compose these parts in order to create any desired fractal generator, in compile time.
+Fractalization allows to compose different component implementations to create a fractal generator.
+This fractal generator class is generated in compile-time.
 ## Getting Started

 Fractalization provides CMake support.
 You can use CMake to build the samples and tests, or to install the library.
 Fractalization also supports Cmake's find_package command.
 Alternatively, you can download Fractalization and add its include folder to your project's header search path.

 The only dependency required to use Fractalization is [Eigen3](http://eigen.tuxfamily.org/index.php?title=Main_Page).
-One of the samples requires [SFML](https://www.sfml-dev.org/).
+[SFML](https://www.sfml-dev.org/) is an optional dependency, and it is used by one of the sample programs.

 ### Samples